-Ruth Prawer Jhabvala is a novelist of unequalled insight, grace, and emotional power.
-My Nine Lives, her first novel in more than nine years, is filled with “invented memories.”
-Nine vignettes—autobiographical fictions—are linked to portray a rich life, filled with searching, from London to Delhi, from Hollywood to New York.
-Each chapter gathers a different cast of characters, some new and some vaguely familiar, and the linked assembly is as exciting and illuminating as an artist’s first show at a Chelsea gallery or a new play at the Studio Theater.
-After seventeen books, Ruth Prawer Jhabvala takes on as her subject herself, the life she may have or may have wished to live.
-My Nine Lives is a startling and intriguing book of invention and memory.
+For her first novel in more than nine years, Ruth Prawer Jhabvala has written a most unusual book in a career of distinctive and unique accomplishments.
+My Nine Lives is “Chapters of a Possible Past,” as the subtitle declares.
+It is, as the author has commented, a book filled with “invented memories.”
+Nine vignettes are linked to portray a rich life filled with searching, from London to Delhi, from Hollywood to New York.
+Each chapter gathers a different cast of characters, some new and some vaguely familiar, and the linked assembly is as exciting and illuminating as an artist’s first show at a Soho gallery or a new play at the Studio Theater.
+After seventeen books, now in her 77th year, Ruth Prawer Jhabvala takes on as her subject herself, the life she may have or may have wished to live.